whiteSoulX/Memory-Allocation-Visualizer/README.md

 https://whitesoulxallocator.netlify.app/

 Note for Visitors and Students
 Ensure to check out the live demo to experience the visualization of memory allocation in action!
+We will definitely work with this later.
+Thank For UnderStanding!

 License
 MIT License